babolivier/das/README.md

 * `service1` is a PHP service which authenticate an user based on their Macaroons, and only allow a teacher to access it.

 Please keep in mind that, although this might not a very impressive use of Macaroons, it is still a work in progress.

+## Try it out

+For now (not sure it'll last), you can try the whole thing at https://ent.brendanabolivier.com/, by adding the desired service in the URI (`/auth` for the authentication server, `/service1` for the PHP service).